Advanced Learning Programs - Dual Enrollment

 - Dropping a course or not following program rules and regulations may result in students being removed from dual enrollment; thus, affecting their high school graduation requirements.

-- Students must make annual progress towards graduation and completion of their Individual Graduation Plan to participate in the Dual Enrollment program.
+- Students must make Satisfactory Academic Progress as defined by both the high school and the post-secondary institution towards graduation and completion of their Individual Graduation Plan to participate in the Dual Enrollment program.

 Documents and Resources